-- A. Persons to be Joined if Feasible.
-A person who is subject to service of process and whose joinder will not deprive the court of jurisdiction over the subject matter of the action shall be joined as a party in the action if: - 1.
-In his absence complete relief cannot be accorded among those already parties; or - 2.
-He claims an interest relating to the subject of the action and is so situated that the disposition of the action in his absence may: - a. as a practical matter impair or impede his ability to protect that interest, or b. leave any of the persons already parties subject to a substantial risk of incurring double, multiple, or otherwise inconsistent obligations by reason of his claimed interest.
+A. Persons to be Joined if Feasible.
+A person who is subject to service of process and whose joinder will not deprive the court of jurisdiction over the subject matter of the action shall be joined as a party in the action if:

+1. In his absence complete relief cannot be accorded among those already parties; or a. as a practical matter impair or impede his ability to protect that interest, or b. leave any of the persons already parties subject to a substantial risk of incurring double, multiple, or otherwise inconsistent obligations by reason of his claimed interest.